-From the Athens International Airport, you can take the bus (EUR 6), the metro (EUR 10), or a private taxi to the city center.
+From the Athens International Airport, you can take the bus (EUR 6), the metro (EUR 10).
 The metro is often the better choice because it can bypass the heavy traffic!

 It will be a busy day, so make sure to take a rest at a restaurant or cafe along the way and enjoy a breather!
 Many dining options, including delicious vegetarian and vegan restaurants are available in Athens!
 You’ll also have time for a stroll through Plaka and Anafiotika and see some street art.
 For sunset, head to Mount Lykavittos, which is the highest hill in the city.

 Day 2: Agistri